Cradle-to-Grave Environmental Engineering

 Service and Technical Support

-Once your plant is fully operational it will need to both operate correctly on a day-to-day basis and also be provided with occasional maintenance and replacement of some components.
+Once your plant is fully operational it will need to operate correctly on a day-to-day basis.
+It should also be provided with occasional maintenance and replacement of some components.

 But most clients are perfectly happy to operate their plant on a day-to-day basis, simply because the work involved is not very time-consuming.

-Long experience tells us very clearly that plants operated by our clients benefit very substantially from an occasional service visit from one of our Engineers.
-In most cases such visits take just one day, and the clear objective is to go through the plant’s operation from beginning to end and check that everything is set-up, calibrated and operating as it should be in order to achieve the best possible performance.
+Long experience tells us very clearly that plants operated by our clients benefit very substantially from an occasional service visit.
+In most cases such visits take just one day.
+The clear objective is to go through the plant’s operation from beginning to end and check that everything is set-up, calibrated and operating as it should be.
+This therefore ensures that the plant achieves the best possible performance.
 Service visits should be regular, planned (so that you know in advance when it will take place), and at a frequency to suit you.
 This depends on both your preference and to some extent on the size and complexity of the plant.
 However, typically, once every three months is a good starting point.

 One of the advantages of pre-planning each visit is that the operators know in advance when it will be and can then prepare their questions in advance; Service visits are not just about checking the plant’s operation, but also about answering the operators’ questions and dealing with any minor training needs on-the-spot.